-Every week, dozens of new PFA cases are filed in counties throughout Western Pennsylvania.
+Every week, dozens of new PFA cases are filed in Pittsburgh and surrounding counties such as Allegheny County, Beaver County, Butler County, Washington County, and Westmoreland County.
 Many people facing abuse charges make mistakes that haunt them for years.
 The five most common mistakes they make are:

 - They don’t take the PFA seriously.

 A PFA has serious, long-lasting consequences.
 It can evict you from your home, take away your kids, ruin your job prospects, and even land you in jail.
 If you are served with a PFA, take it seriously.

 - They don’t show up at the PFA hearing.